 Write the Essay

 Once you get your plan ready and now that you know what you’re going to write, it’s time to execute the plan.
 Showcase the PTE examiners your ability to write an academic essay and summary in English.
-While writing, give clear descriptions, avoid any ambiguities, express your thoughts and ideas in favour of your argument in essay writing and while writing a summary, be meaningful and use stylistic features to communicate ideas coherently.
+While writing, give clear descriptions, avoid any ambiguities, express your thoughts and ideas in favor of your argument in essay writing and while writing a summary, be meaningful and use stylistic features to communicate ideas coherently.

 Bring your A-game by displaying your range of vocabulary and grammar in the essay and summary.
 You are more likely to score higher if you use complex sentence structures and vocabulary correctly.
 Additionally, using idiomatic expressions or colloquialisms will be the cherry on the cake, but don’t overdo them.
 Keep in mind that the best answers have academic terms and avoid repetition of words by using synonyms wherever applicable.